rparkins999/CalendarTrigger/README.md

 If your device moves to a different time zone, the absolute time of events in its calendar remains the same but the displayed local time (also known as wall clock time) changes.
-Some Android devices allow you to specify that the local time remains the same instead (usually called floating time), but this is   CalendarTrigger allows you specify loating time for individual events.
+Some Android devices allow you to specify that the local time remains the same instead (usually called floating time), but this is not usually what you want.
+CalendarTrigger allows you to specify floating time for individual events.
 This can be useful if for example you want your phone not to ring at night while you are asleep: normally you will sleep during the same period of local time regardless of which time zone you are currently in.
 The floating time feature can be accessed from the main menu.
 It asks you to select a date and displays all the events on that day.
 Each one has a checkbox and if you check the box it becomes a floating time event: if the time zone changes, CalendarTrigger will set it back to the same local time as it had when you checked the box.
-If you uncheck the box it will keep the same absolute time as it had when you unchecked the box.
+If you uncheck the box, after that the event will keep the same absolute time as it had when you unchecked the box.

 Setting or clearing the floating time property for a recurrent event sets or clears it for all occurrences.
 Recurrent events are displayed in red to remind